 - I feel like I am saying the wrong things

 - I keep thinking I’ve just said something that has red-flagged me to fail

 - I keep using tired, boring examples like being on the cricket team or debating team, or talking about how much I want to help people

 - I can’t work personal examples into my answers naturally, so I hesitate or leave them out

 - I downplay myself too much in my answers, and I cannot find a way to sell myself without sounding arrogant

 - When I practice by myself, I can’t tell if my changing performance is getting better or getting worse

 - I disparage myself when I am asked to discuss my weaknesses, failures, embarrassments, mistakes or other negatives, or I am qualifying as an automatic fail by how I answer questions such as ‘What will you do if you don’t get into medicine?’ – and I cannot find acceptable alternate answers.

 An added advantage of having the opportunity to address these 16 Core Doubts, whilst learning strategic, effective tactics to effectively counteract them, is that students get to realise that their human apprehensions need not hold them back from successful medical entry.
 Everything has a simple, elegant solution.
-Each type of overthinking is funnelled into a useful activity that then serves to make interview performance stronger, rather than weaker.
-Candidates also get issued activities in between the two scheduled sessions so that they can learn to navigate and fix these problems before up-levelling to more advanced training in the second component.
+Each type of overthinking is funneled into a useful activity that then serves to make interview performance stronger, rather than weaker.
+Candidates also get issued activities in between the two scheduled sessions so that they can learn to navigate and fix these problems before up-leveling to more advanced training in the second component.